CXReasonBench: A Benchmark for Evaluating Structured Diagnostic Reasoning in Chest X-rays: Details of

 While task-specific extraction and quality control (QC) criteria were defined in collaboration with clinicians (as described in Sections~\ref{apd:chexstruct_criteria} and~\ref{apd:chexstruct_QC}), each criterion required a corresponding threshold to interpret extracted measurements in a clinically meaningful way.

-To establish these thresholds, we conducted a structured review process with board-certified radiologists using representative samples spanning a wide range of measured values (e.g., anatomical lengths, ratios, distances).
+To establish these thresholds, we conducted a structured review process with representative samples spanning a wide range of measured values (e.g., anatomical lengths, ratios, distances).
+Three board-certified clinical experts, two radiologists and one radiation oncologist, participated in this review.
+One radiologist primarily led the initial establishment of QC criteria for each anatomical structure.
 The review involved the following two steps:

 \textbf{Step 1: Threshold Definition for Quality Control (QC).} For each criterion (e.g., “the descending aorta must be sufficiently tall”), we computed the relevant geometric indicator (e.g., aorta mask height), grouped images by value ranges, and presented representative examples to clinicians.
 Based on these examples, they determined value thresholds that distinguish anatomically valid segmentations from invalid ones.
 These thresholds were then used to filter out unreliable cases.